thewca/wca-regulations/wca-regulations.md

     - 9t3) If any change occurs to the result of a competitor, such that another competitor should not have advanced to the next round, the result of the second competitor must not be removed.
 - 9u) A competition is considered to have ended if all the following requirements are met simultaneously:
     - 9u1) All the scheduled rounds in the WCA website are completed.
-    - 9u2) The WCA Delegate announces the end of the competition.
-If the WCA Delegate does not announce the end of the competition, at least one of the following conditions are required:
+    - 9u2) The WCA Delegate has announced the end of the competition.
+If the WCA Delegate does not announce the end of the competition, either of the following takes the place of this announcement (whichever comes first):
         - 9u2a) All the listed WCA Delegates permanently leave the venue.
         - 9u2b) The end of the last calendar date of the competition is reached.